xavmarch13/lattirust_estimator.io/content/docs/SIS variants/_index.md

 # SIS variants

 We will now present all SIS problem variants implemented in our tools.
 Most effectively hand out additional hints to the adversary, while hoping that the problem remains hard.
-In all cases, we will try to define the SIS variants precisely, give the reduction to the basis SIS problem we use (SIS, RSIS, or MSIS) and also give a rough idea of what kind of scheme the problem variant allowed to construct.
+In all cases, we will try to define the SIS variants precisely, give the reduction to the basic SIS problem we use (SIS, RSIS, or MSIS) and also give a rough idea of what kind of scheme the problem variant allowed to construct.
 While we will try to be as close as possible from the original papers, this (and the entire webpage) could probably still contains mistakes.
 If you are involved in any of these schemes, feel free to reach out with any corrections.
 In all cases, we will also show an example of how the variants can be called via the estimator.

 ## k-SIS